chnm/plague-game/documentation.md

 * 3-5: _bad credit is better than none_
 * 3 or lower: _a worthless and base rogue_

+### Age
+_<<widget "playerAge">>, found in the passage **char-gen-widgets**_

+The main character's age is randomly determined based on the age range players choose when setting up their character.
+NPCs are given a general range only ("young adult," "adolescent," etc.)

+* Child: 5-9 years
+* Adolescent: 10-15 years
+* Young adult: 16-29 years
+* Middle-aged adult: 30-49 years
+* Elderly adult: 50-76 years

 ## Household Character Generator Widgets
 _Most of these settings are found in the passage **Char-gen-widgets** and called into the **Bio** passage._